ericoc/indego-php-lib/README.md

 ### Code

-When combined with the provided `Indego` class, the following code will generate the example output in the next section.
+When combined with the provided `Indego` class, the following code will generate the example output in the next section:

+	// Require the Indego class
+	require_once('indego.class.php');

 	// Instantiate the Indego class which will immediately discover all of the stations
 	$indego = new Indego;

 	// Just get "university" stations
 	$uni_stations = $indego->getStations('university');

 	print_r($uni_stations);

 Currently, the constructor of the `Indego` class executes a `findStations()` function which hits their API returning all of the (approximately 73) stations.